astropy/astropy-APEs/APE2.rst

 This APE describes the general plan for timing of releases and their version numbers.
-The basic premise is a 6-month cycle for new feature releases, with releases designed "long-term support" (LTS) releases every two years.
+The basic premise is a 6-month cycle for new feature releases, with releases designated "long-term support" (LTS) releases every two years.
 Bugfix releases occur as needed, on both the current feature release and the LTS releases.